Skip to content

 Practice keeping even tension on both passes for uniform fabric.

-• Use stitch markers liberally to keep track of your place.
+• Use stitch markers to keep track of your place.

-• Count stitches often to catch mistakes early.
+• Count stitches often so you can catch mistakes early.

 • Watch tutorials or ask for help in crochet communities.

-• Take breaks if your hands get tired to avoid mistakes from fatigue.
+• Take breaks when your hands get tired.
+Fatigue leads to mistakes.

-• Practice patience!
+• Be patient with yourself.
 Mistakes are part of learning.